iambharath-ashok/Data-Structures-and-Algorithms/SortingTechniques.md

 -	Selection Sort is applicable for smaller data sets
 -	Selection runs in O(n^2)
 -	Space Complexity of Selection Sort is O(1)

+## Properties of Selection sort algorithm

+-  Not stable
+-  O(1) extra space
+-  Θ(n2) comparisons
+-  Θ(n) swaps
+-  Not adaptive

+## When to use Selection sort?

+-	Selection sort should never be used
+-	It does not adapt to the data in any way , so its runtime is always quadratic
+-	Selection sort has the property of minimizing the number of swaps
+-	In applications where the cost of swapping items is high, selection sort very well may be the algorithm of choice

+## What is performance of selection sort in Big'O?

+-   Worst-case performance	О(n2)
+-   Best-case performance	О(n2)
+-   Average performance	О(n2)
+-   Worst-case space Complexity	О(n) total, O(1) auxiliary

+## Advantages Selection sort?

+-	It is very simple
+-	It is very efficient for small data sets
+-	It is stable; i.e., it does not change the relative order of elements with equal keys
+-	In-place; i.e., only requires a constant amount O(1) of additional memory space

 	Code Snippet: